 DAY 23: GOD'S WILL

 We are on Day 23, and today we will be discussing God's will.
 This topic is a very complex matter to address.
 There are many layers to unfolding the will of God.
-Therefore, as a new, or maturing believer I want to focus on one aspect of God's will today, that is, how our relationship with God helps us to understand God's will for our lives.
+Therefore, I want to focus on one aspect of God's will today, that is, how our relationship with God helps us to understand God's will for our lives.
 This is not an attempt to answer all aspects of God's will.

 One of the most frequently asked questions I receive from people is, "How do I know God's will for my life?" or "What is my purpose in life?"
 I believe these two questions are asking the same thing.
 Very simply, God created us to be in a relationship with Him.
-We must also take into account that since the fall of man happened, it has complicated things since we all have been called to be a part of the rescue mission.
-I want to reiterate, that this is a very difficult topic to address in just a few paragraphs, but I think it's important to build some simple frameworks behind this concept.
+We must also take into account that since the fall of man, it has complicated things, since we have all been called to be a part of the rescue mission.
+I want to reiterate that this is a very difficult topic to address in just a few paragraphs, but I think it's important to build some simple frameworks behind this concept.

-To Follow God's Will Starts With Genuine Faith & Commitment
+To Determine God's Will Starts With Genuine Faith & Commitment

 As we have read about in Day 3, our practice of faith matters in our daily lives.
 Faith not only pleases God (Hebrews 11:6), but genuine faith propels us to a place where commitment to God comes naturally, not forced.
 That is why verses like Proverbs 3 are so helpful.

+If we apply this to our lives, this enables God to show us His will and purpose within our lives.
 As you can see, this verse helps us as Christians to identify the connection between our faith and commitment and God's will.
 This again is why personal commitment within the believer matters.
-I pray that you are seeing that your faith is more than just a prayer to Jesus, it's a commitment.
+I pray that you are seeing that your faith is more than just a prayer to Jesus; it's a commitment.
 It's vital that we understand our role within our faith, and that our level of commitment to God is what unlocks maturity within our faith.
 Now, with that said, other variables play into the growth and maturity of our spiritual lives, but without commitment, we will never see it.

 Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.
 Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?’
 Then I will tell them plainly, ‘I never knew you.
 Away from me, you evildoers!